rap2hpoutre/laravel-log-viewer/README.md

 TL;DR
 -----
-The best (IMO) Log Viewer for Laravel 5 (compatible with 4.2 too). **Install with composer, create a route to `LogViewerController`**.
+The best (IMO) Log Viewer for Laravel 5 (compatible with 4.2 too) and Lumen. **Install with composer, create a route to `LogViewerController`**.
 No public assets, no vendor routes, works with and/or without log rotate.
 Inspired by Micheal Mand's [Laravel 4 log viewer](https://github.com/mikemand/logviewer) (works only with laravel 4.1)

 What ?
 ------